n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 Use the Merge node to combine data from multiple streams, once data of all streams is available.

 /// note | Major changes in 0.194.0
-This node was overhauled in n8n 0.194.0.
+The n8n team overhauled this node in n8n 0.194.0.
 This document reflects the latest version of the node.
 If you're using an older version of n8n, you can find the previous version of this document [here](https://github.com/n8n-io/n8n-docs/blob/4ff688642cc9ee7ca7d00987847bf4e4515da59d/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md){:target=_blank .external-link}.
 ///

 /// note | Minor changes in 1.49.0